donovanglover/nix-config/help/vim.md

 Note that the commands I mention in this file are the ones I use the most often and are by no means exhaustive.

 For some vim commands, I use a `<leader>` keybinding as an alternative since I find it faster.
-Some of those commands may not be mentioned in this helpfile.
+Some of those commands may not be mentioned here.
 Please see `.vimrc` for more details.

 ## Starting vim